CONTINUING TO TAKE RITUXAN

 As you've learned, Rituxan has been shown to work for up to 6 months after 1 course of treatment (2 infusions given 2 weeks apart).
 A study showed that at 6 months, 51% of the people taking Rituxan (plus methotrexate) experienced RA symptom improvement (called an ACR20 response) as opposed to 18% of patients taking methotrexate alone.

-In a study, Rituxan with methotrexate was proven to slow joint damage after 1 year of treatment compared to methotrexate alone.
+In a study, Rituxan with methotrexate was proven to slow joint damage for many patients after 1 year of treatment compared to methotrexate alone.

 SERIOUS SIDE EFFECT INFORMATION